privacyidea/keycloak-provider/README.md

 # Keycloak privacyIDEA provider

 This provider allows you to use privacyIDEA's 2FA with Keycloak.
+We added a detailed how to in our [blog](https://www.privacyidea.org/how-to-use-keycloak-with-privacyidea/).
+In this blog entry, you can find an example with Keycloak, privacyIDEA and Drupal.

 ## Download